HueCodes/HueCodes.github.io/README.md

 ## About me
-Math Student and Software engineer living in Seattle.
-I am passionate about problem solving and am interested in math, cybersecurity and robotics.
-Working towards mastering low level systems programming
+Math/CS Student who loves programming and problem solving.
+I am interested in Low level systems, cyber security, robotics and ML.
+In my spare time I like to read, trail run and be with my family.

 ## Projects
-- HTTP/TCP reverse proxy built in Rust
+- Cloud Native Time series Database in Rust
 - Lexical Analyzer in GO
-- Python Chess Engine
+- KV Cache DB in GO
 - HTTP C Server
 - Matmul in Rust
-- Cybersecurity hardware Projects

 ## Languages
 - C/C++